ruby-rdf/spira/README.md

  * Objects are still RDF.rb-compatible enumerable objects
  * No need to put everything about an object into Spira
  * Easy to use a resource as multiple models

+## ActiveModel integration

+This is a version of Spira that makes use of ActiveModel.
+The goal of this version is to replace all the internals of Spira with ActiveModel hooks, and thus get rid of superfluous code and increase compatibility with Rails stack.
+I want it to be a drop-in replacement for ActiveRecord or any other mature ORM solution they use with Ruby on Rails.

+Although I've been trying to make the impact of this transition to be as little as possible, there are a few changes that you should be aware of:

+ * Read the comments on "new_record?" and "reload" methods.
+They are key methods in understanding how Spira is working with the repository.
+Basically, a Spira record is new, if the repository has no statements with this record as subject.
+This means, that *the repository is queried every time you invoke "new_record?"*.
+   Also note that if Spira.repository is not set, your Spira resource will always be "new".
+   Also note that instantiating a new Spira resource sends a query to the repository, if it is set, but should work just fine even if it's not (until you try to "save" it).
+ * Customary Rails' record manipulation methods are preferred now.
+   This means, you should use more habitual "save", "destroy", "update_attributes", etc. instead of the "save!", "destroy!", "update", "update!" and others, as introduced by the original Spira gem.
+ * Callbacks are now handled by ActiveModel.
+Previous ways of defining them are no longer valid.
+This also introduces the "before_", "after_" and "around_" callbacks as well as their "_validation", "_save", "_update" and "_create" companions for you to enjoy.
+ * Validations are also handled by ActiveModel.
+With all the helper methods you have in ActiveRecord.
+ * A spira resource (class) must be defined by *inheriting* it from Spira::Base.
+   Using "include Spira::Resource" is *temporarily* broken, but will be back at some point, with improvements and stuff.
+ * "after/before_create" callbacks are *not* called when only the properties of your Spira resource are getting persisted.
+That is, you may create a "type"-less Spira resource, assign properties to it, then #save it -- "_create" callbacks will not be triggered, because Spira cannot infer a resource definition ("resource - RDF.type - type") for such resource and will only persist its properties.
+   Although this is how the original Spira behaves too, I thought I'd state it explicitly here before you start freaking out.
+ * Configuration options "base_uri", "default_vocabulary" and "repository_name" are
+   now configured via "configure" method (see the examples below).
+ * A couple of (not so) subtle changes:
+   1) Global caching is gone.
+This means that "artist.works.first.artist" (reverse lookup) does not return the original artist, but its copy retrieved from the database.

 ## Getting Started